Mqtt Plugin

 and the message type is pb:aimrt.protocols.example.ExampleEventMsg

-, the final MQTT topic name will be: /channel/test_topic/pb%3Aaimrt.protocols.example.ExampleEventMsg
+, then the final Mqtt topic name will be: /channel/test_topic/pb%3Aaimrt.protocols.example.ExampleEventMsg

 .